knakamura13/sassy-sal/README.md

 - [ ] Remove deprecated Image properties
     - Delete the `title` and `description` fields from Strapi and all references to `image.title` and `image.description`
     - Optional: delete the `id` field to reduce confusion with `documentId`, since only the `documentId` should ever be used in REST queries

+**Future Work**
+- Replace Strapi with a less memory-intensive alternative.
+Consider using a basic relational DB since CMS features are not necessary.